Gilbertfield Castle: The castle

 Gilbertfield is a well-planned L-plan tower house.
 The stair tower, which projects to the north, was large enough to accommodate a series of rooms as well as a square turnpike stair.

 The basement level was vaulted, and contained cellars and a kitchen, which had a large fireplace and oven.
 A service stair connected the basement with the hall above.
 The hall itself had a smaller fireplace, as well as large windows with gunloops in between.
 Above the hall were two further floors, each with three rooms; two in the main block, and one in the wing.
 At the highest level, the garret, two round turrets projected at the south-east and north-west corners.
 There was no parapet.

 The castle is now a neglected ruin, the east wall having collapsed in the 1950s.
 Only the corbelling of the north-west turret remains.which fell down in the late 1960s.
 It is now deemed extremely dangerous as a lot of the brick work has fallen each year.
 The turret fell in the 1970s.
 Gilbertfield Castle is a Scheduled Ancient Monument.

 Nearby development

 In March 2017, an application by Persimmon Homes to build over 400 houses in land immediately to the north of Gilbertfield Castle was approved by South Lanarkshire Council's planning committee; this was somewhat controversial as the land had previously been designated Green belt.
 Various concerns were raised by local residents, community councillors (representing Halfway/Cambuslang East district), the Lowland Reserve Forces and Cadets Association who have a rifle range adjacent to the site, and Clare Haughey and James Kelly, MSPs for the area, which were presented to the committee along with a 1300-signature petition opposing the development, without success.
-Revisions had already been made to the plans after the Scottish Environmental Protection Agency objected to the builder's initial submission in 2016.
+Revisions had already been made to the plans after the Scottish Environment Protection Agency objected to the builder's initial submission in 2016.

 A proposal for a further development directly incorporating the castle was publicised in May 2020.